maksimandrianov/cdcontainers/README.md

 # cdcontainers - data containers and collections for C

 Library of data containers and collections for C programming language.
+The cdcontainers interface is similar to C ++ STL.
 The library contains the following data containers and collections:
 * vector
 * list
 * stack (based on vector - stackv or list - stackl)
 * queue (based on list - queuel)

 ### Usage